siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 ---
 title: 1st Math Symposium of Infosys Young Investigators
 ---
-We cordially invite you to the 1st Math Symposium of Infosys Young Investigators: an in-House faculty symposium of the Department of Mathematics, IISc, on Wednesday, 6th November, 2019.
+We cordially invite you to the __1st Math Symposium of Infosys Young Investigators__: an in-House faculty symposium of the Department of Mathematics, IISc, on Wednesday, 6th November, 2019.
 In it, the most recent cohort of Infosys Young Investigators in IISc Mathematics will present snapshots of their research